 For a more visual display of the data, navigate to the SiteWise console, select the icon on the left and select Monitor Portals.

-Select the "name" of the Portal most recently added (the topmost on the list).
+Select the hyperlinked "name" of the Portal most recently added (the topmost on the list).

 Add yourself as an administrator of the Portal by clicking “Assign Users” in the Portal Administrators section

-Once you are listed as a Portal , click the hyperlinked URL in the Portal details section under the “URL” column.
+Once you are listed as a Portal Administrator, click the hyperlinked URL in the Portal details section under the “URL” column.
 This URL should have the format https://[XXXXX....XXXXXX].app.iotsitewise.aws.

 Log in with the credentials (username and password) you just created for your administrator account.